Upcoming Partners

 University of GuelphGuelph-Humber Kinesiology Field PlacementThis MOU serves to provide Kinesiology field placement opportunities for post-secondary students.
 Field placements within TDSB sites provide Humber College students who are considering a career within Kinesiology, an opportunity to learn by working alongside a supervising TDSB Physical Education teacher.
 Post-secondary students may support co-curricular activities, team sports and activities.
 These placements satisfy course requirements for field placement experience.

-University of Toronto Kinesiology Field PlacementsThis MOU serves to provide Kinesiology field placement opportunities for University of Toronto students.
-Field placements within TDSB sites provide University of Toronto students who are considering a career within Kinesiology, an opportunity to learn by working alongside a supervising TDSB Physical Education teacher.
+University of GuelphMasters Child Clinical Psychology Field PlacementsChild Clinical Psychology field placement opportunities are provided for graduate students in Child Clinical Psychology.
+Field placements within TDSB sites provide university students who are considering a career within Clinical Psychology, an opportunity to learn by working alongside a supervising TDSB Psychologist Staff.
 These placements satisfy course requirements for field placement experience.